-A dental bridge is a non-removable dental appliance that is a great way to replace missing teeth.
-For people with missing or lost teeth, due to age or injury, bridges can be a great way to regain a great smile.
+A dental bridge is a non-removable dental appliance attached to your mouth and is a great way to replace missing teeth.
+Whether you lost your teeth due to age or injury, bridges are an awesome option for people looking to improve their dental health and regain a great smile.

-There are any different types of bridges, ranging in the material they are made of and how many teeth you’ll need to be replaced.
-You and your dentist will discuss the best options for your particular case.
-The most popular type of bridge is made of porcelain fused to metal.
-This type of bridge consists of two crowns that go over two anchoring teeth (abutment teeth).
+There are several different types of bridges, the best option for you will depend on what material you choose and how many teeth you’re looking to replace.
+At Christiana Dental Center, we prioritize you throughout the whole process, including taking the time to discuss all of the best options for your particular case.
+The most popular type of bridge is made of porcelain that is fused to metal and consists of two crowns that go over two anchoring teeth (abutment teeth).
 The abutment teeth are attached to pontics, or artificial teeth, creating the look of natural, clean teeth.
 Many people enjoy the look of porcelain bridges because they resemble the color of real teeth.

 Dental bridges are extremely durable and will last you many years.
 However, they may need to be re-cemented or replaced at some point due to normal wear.